KpwnZ/BottomControlX/README.md

 # BottomControlX
-Easier access to your ControlCenter on iPhone X. Available on TheBigBoss repo.
+Easier access to your ControlCenter and other things on iPhone X. Available on TheBigBoss repo.
 Support all iOS devices with Fluid Gesture from iOS 11 to iOS 13.
+You can replace the original Fluid Gesture with ControlCenter gesture, CoverSheet gesture, Screenshot gesture and so on.
 Also, this version remove the poor DRM check.

 ## Warning
 It's a really old project and the coding style is really awful... :-| It may be buggy and difficult to compile.